 Which is more accurate, Jiobit or Fi?

-Both are accurate within 10-15 feet outdoors using GPS and cellular signals.
-The practical difference is update speed, not precision.
+Both use GPS and cellular signals outdoors, so the practical difference is update speed, not a published precision gap.
 Jiobit refreshes every 8-10 seconds in Live Mode while Fi updates every 2-5 minutes in normal tracking.
-For a dog that bolts, Jiobit's faster updates give you a more current position.
+For a dog that bolts, Jiobit’s faster updates give you a more current position.

 Do Jiobit and Fi work internationally?